bernedom/bernedom.github.io/_posts/2025-09-08-getting-started-with-llamacpp.md

 So let's build a simple executable that uses llama.cpp to answer simple prompts like this one.
 You can find the complete code on [My GitHub](https://github.com/bernedom/LlamaPlayground)

 ```
-> LLamaPlayground What is the capital of Switzerland?
+> LLamaPlayground -m What is the capital of Switzerland?
 The capital of Switzerland is Bern.
 ```